ass77/e2e-eth-dev/README.md

 6. Deployment
 ```
-using IPFS or Fleek network
+using IPFS or ICP network
 ```

 Reference: